 Origami Tree’s mission is to make crafty fun accessible worldwide – all year round.
 With over 16.6 million views, Origami Tree is a high traffic arts & crafts resource for kids and adults alike.
 Based in NYC, services include set design, digital campaigns, custom craft designs, demonstrations, and in-person workshops.
 Some notable clients include Post-it® Brand, Good Housekeeping, Universal Pictures, Lysol, and more!

-Jenny W. Chan is an arts & crafts teacher and origami designer in New York City.
-She is the founder of Origami Tree, a one-stop resource with hundreds of free arts & crafts projects for children, parents, and teachers.
+Jenny W. Chan is an arts & crafts teacher and origami & paper crafts designer in New York City.
+She is the founder of Origami Tree, a one-stop resource with hundreds of free projects for children, parents, and teachers.
 She is also the “hands” behind Good Housekeeping napkin folding videos.

 Jenny has been folding origami since she was a little girl and began designing fun, simple models for her “crafty friends” on YouTube in 2013.
 Her repertoire ranges from traditional origami stars to contemporary unicorns, cats, and cartoon characters.
 Her modular models sometimes require hundreds of sheets of paper!

-Jenny has collaborated with Good Housekeeping, ALADDIN Disney on Broadway, Post-it® Brand, Universal Pictures, Paper Source, and more.
+Jenny has collaborated with Good Housekeeping, Nickelodeon, ALADDIN Disney on Broadway, Post-it® Brand, Universal Pictures, and more.
 She has even taught origami to First Lady McCray!
 In 2015, she won first place in the Paper Crafts and Scrapbook Category in The Craftys, which celebrates the best in crafts and DIY, and judges on technical expertise, creative expression, and innovation.
 In 2016, she was chosen as a YouTube NextUp winner after being hand-picked to participate in the legendary program alongside some of the most promising creators on the platform.
-That year, she also co-authored Creative Origami & Beyond (Walter Foster Publishing).
+That year, she also co-authored Creative Origami & Beyond (Walter Foster Publishing), which is available in English and Swedish.
 In 2017, she was invited as a guest on The Rachael Ray Show to showcase napkin folding techniques for the holiday season.
 In 2018, she was featured as a YouTube Elite on CBS New York in “Studio to Stardom,” a behind-the-scenes segment of YouTube Space New York which aired after the Grammy Awards.
 In February 2018, she was invited back on The Rachael Ray Show for their pre-Valentine’s Day segment.

 In her spare time, Jenny enjoys designing and discovering new crafty mediums.
 Her latest fascination is voice over work.
 She is also a fan of classical crossover and singing.
 You’ll frequently find her supporting young vocalists, on and offline.